 L. A. Confidential, more devastating than American Tabloid, The Cold Six Thousand establishes Ellroy as one of our most fearless novelists.

 Book 3 in the Underworld U.S.A.
 Trilogy

 Martin Luther King assassinated.
 Robert Kennedy assassinated.
 Los Angeles, 1968.
-Conspiracies theories are taking hold.
+Conspiracy theories are taking hold.
 On the horizon looms the Democratic Convention in Chicago, and constant gun fire peppers south L.A.
-Violence, greed, and grime, are replacing free love, and everybody from Howard Hughes, Richard Nixon and J. Edgar Hoover to right-wing assassins and left-wing revolutionaries are getting dirty.
+Violence, greed, and grime are replacing free love, and everybody from Howard Hughes, Richard Nixon and J. Edgar Hoover to right-wing assassins and left-wing revolutionaries is getting dirty.
 At the center of it all is a triumvirate: the president's strong-arm goon, an ex-cop and heroin runner, and a private eye whose quarry is so dangerous she could set off the whole powder keg.
-With his trademark deadly staccato prose, James Ellroy holds nothing back in this wild, startling and much anticipated conclusion to his Underworld USA trilogy.
+With his trademark deadly staccato prose, James Ellroy holds nothing back in this wild, startling and much-anticipated conclusion to his Underworld U.S.A. trilogy.

 – L.A.
 Quartet –

 On January 15, 1947, the tortured body of a beautiful young woman was found in a vacant lot in Hollywood.
 Elizabeth Short, The Black Dahlia, a young Hollywood hopeful, had been brutally murdered.
 Her murder sparked one of the greatest manhunts in California history.

 In this fictionalized treatment of a real case, Bucky Bleichert and Lee Blanchard, both L.A. cops obsessed with the Black Dahlia, journey through the seamy underside of Hollywood to the core of the dead girl's twisted life.